1. General rules

 14.2.
-The blank spot counts as a player and maintain its spot in the rotation and, when the blank spot 'serves', the serve is automatically lost.
+The blank spot counts as a player and maintains its spot in the rotation and, when the blank spot 'serves', the serve is automatically lost.

 14.3.
 Blank spots are to be marked with an 'X' on rotation sheets and score sheets.

 14.4.
-A team may play a maximum of one blank spot.
+A team may play a maximum of one blank spot at any time.

 15. Late starts and forfeits

 15.1.
-Matches are due to commence after the 10 minute warm-up (and as soon as the timers show ‘Green’).
+Matches are due to commence after the 10 minute warm-up (and as soon as the match timer show ‘Green’).

 15.2.
 Teams unable to start at the start time lose the first set 25-0.